sefunmi4/black-letter/README.md

    npm run dev
    ```

-4. Visit `http://localhost:5173/login` to test the custom Google login.
+4. The app will redirect to `/login` for unauthenticated users.
+Create a username and password or use the Google sign-in button to access the dashboard.